Shacharres/weathervue/README.md

 # WeatherVue

 Compare weather forecast predictions from multiple weather models in one place.
+They each tend to get it wrong, but maybe on average...?

 ## About